lisabronwyn/tetris-tutorial/doc/intro.md

 ## What do I need?

-The tutorial code will be written in the fairly popular programming language JavaScript, and the game itself will be rendered using HTML canvas.
+The tutorial code will be written in the fairly popular programming language JavaScript and the game itself will be rendered using HTML canvas.
 Don't worry too much if you don't know what these things are; all will be clear in the end.
-The choice of langauge and graphical interface is fairly arbitrary, and was chosen mainly for simplicity of expression.
-It also means that the only things you need to follow this guide is:
+The choice of language and graphical interface is fairly arbitrary and was chosen mainly for simplicity of expression.
+It also means that the only things you need to follow this guide are:

   - A browser (preferably a newer one, and one that can render graphics; lynx is probably a poor choice for this).